-“Mini-strokes” or transient ischemic attacks (TIAs) occur when the blood supply to the brain is briefly interrupted.
+- ‘Mini-strokes’ or transient ischemic attacks (TIAs) occur due to a brief interruption in the blood supply to the brain.

 - Do you smoke?